cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    **Note:** If the interface is not in the same package as the implementing class, then you will need to add an `import` statement or use the fully qualified name of the interface.
-If more than one interface is being implemented, then they can be written in a comma separated list following the `implements` keyword.
+If more than one interface is being implemented, then they can be written in a comma-separated list following the `implements` keyword.

 1. As we mentioned before, when a class properly implements an interface in Java, it is required to provide implementations for each of the abstract methods defined in the interface.
 If you inspect the source code for the `cs1302.interfaces.impl.Fancy` class, you will see the abstract methods from `Styleable` implemented.
-Notice that the implementatons contain method bodies (instead of their signatures ending with a semicolon).
+Notice that the implementations contain method bodies (instead of their signatures ending with a semicolon).
 A specific example can be seen with the `unstyle()` method in [`Fancy.java`](src/cs1302/interfaces/impl/Fancy.java):